CosmWasm/sylvia-book/src/basics/query.md

 object.
 It's because queries are not using a typical actor model message flow - they cannot trigger any actions nor communicate with other contracts in ways different than querying them (which is handled by the `deps` argument).
-The query always returns plain data, which should be presented directly to the querier. `Sylvia` does that by returning encoded response as [`Binary`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/struct.Binary.html) by calling [`to_binary`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/fn.to_binary.html) function in dispatch.
+The query always returns plain data, which should be presented directly to the querier. ^Sylvia does that by returning encoded response as [`Binary`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/struct.Binary.html) by calling [`to_binary`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/fn.to_binary.html) function in dispatch.